jovan-juranovic/DC.Test.Webite/README.md

 - Overall UX and styling of application
 - Print whole page

-Of course this and all other parts that I have not included in this list will be discussed on the interview.
+Of course, this and all other parts that I have not included in this list will be discussed during the interview.